ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 translation of CUDA to HIP code.
 See also the [section below on HIPIFY](#hipify).

+!!! note
-As of August 2025, ARCHER2 provides access to a legacy version of ROCm, `rocm/5.2.3`.
-It is possible however to use a more recent version via a containerised HPE Cray Programming Environment module, `ccpe/23.12/rocm/5.6.0`, see [Containerised ROCm](containers.md/#containerised-rocm) for more details.
+    ARCHER2 currently provides access to a legacy version of ROCm, `rocm/5.2.3`.
+However, it is now possible to use a more recent version via a containerised HPE Cray Programming Environment module, `ccpe/23.12/rocm/5.6.0`, see [Containerised ROCm](containers.md/#containerised-rocm) for more details.

 ### GPU target